Important info about our dispensaries during the COVID-19 outbreak

 Know Before You Go: First Time Customers

-- Is Greenhouse open on January 1, 2020?
-And which locations serve medical patients or recreational customers?
+- Which locations serve medical patients or recreational customers?

 - Greenhouse Morris will serve both medical patients and recreational customers, starting 1/1/2020.

-- All of our other locations (Deerfield, Litchfield and Mokena) will serve medical patients only, and be closed on 1/1/2020.
+- All of our other locations (Deerfield, Litchfield and Mokena) will serve medical patients only.

 - We’re looking forward to opening more recreational locations in Skokie and Northbrook in Spring 2020.